 School of Architecture and Landscape Architecture, Faculty of Applied Science

-Department of English, Faculty of Arts
+Department of Earth, Ocean and Atmospheric Sciences, Faculty of Science

 Department of Geography, Faculty of Arts